 Founded by the Australian Agricultural Company

-The picturesque village of Stroud is located in the Karuah Valley, it owes its existence to the first major agricultural enterprise to be attempted in Australia.
-Stroud was founded by the Australian Agricultural Company.
+The picturesque village of Stroud, located in the Karuah Valley of NSW, Australia, owes its existence to the first major agricultural enterprise to be attempted in Australia - the Australian Agricultural Company (AACo).

-Incorporated in London in 1824, the Australian Agricultural Company (AACo.) represents the first major influx of private capital into Australia.
-The company was established by an Act of Parliament and a Royal Charter.
+Incorporated in London in 1824, the AACo represents the first major influx of private capital into Australia.
+The company was established by an Act of Parliament and Royal Charter.
 The proposed company was to have a nominal capital of £1,000.000 divided into 10,000 shares of £100 payable on call.
-For this a grant of 1,000,000 acres was to be anticipated.
-The earlier Napoleonic wars highlighted the need for Britain to control her own source of wool rather than depend on continental wool production.
-The prime purpose of the AACo. was the production of fine wool for British mills.
-The original shareholders were members of Parliament, directors of the Bank of England and the East India Company, and everyone who was anyone in New South Wales.
+For this a grant of 1,000,000 acres was anticipated.
+The Napoleonic wars had highlighted the need for Britain to control its own source of wool rather than depend on continental wool production.
+The prime purpose of the AACo was the production of fine wool for British mills.
+The original shareholders were members of Parliament, directors of the Bank of England and the East India Company, and everyone who was anyone in the fledgling colony of NSW.

-Its capital entitled the AACo. to 1,000,000 acres of land outside the established settled area of the colony.
-Therefore, the AACo. land was virtually an independent colony within the colony of New South Wales.
-The AACo.was overseen by a chief agent in Australia who was governed by a Court of Directors in England and a Colonial Committee in Australia.
+Its capital entitled the AACo to 1,000,000 acres of land outside the established settled area of the colony, making AACo land virtually an independent colony within the colony of NSW.
+The company was overseen by a chief agent in Australia who was governed by a Court of Directors in England and a Colonial Committee in Australia.

-Under Mr Dawson’s superintendency the settlement did not prosper as the Colonial Committee had hoped.
-Dawson was dismissed and replaced by Mr James Ebsworth, who was to carry on until another commissioner was sent from England.
-At this time the country about Stroud and Telegherry was utilised for grazing sheep, washing and shearing were carried out at Washpool on the Karuah River.
-Although Dawson may not have been the best manager, by December 1828, there were 17,459 sheep on the company estate between Port Stephens and Stroud.
+The settlement did not prosper as hoped under Dawson’s superintendency and he was dismissed and replaced by James Ebsworth, who was to carry on until another commissioner was sent from England.
+At this time the country about Stroud and Telegherry was utilised for grazing sheep, with washing and shearing were carried out at Washpool on the Karuah River.
+Although Dawson may not have been considered the best manager, by December 1828, there were 17,459 sheep on the company estate between Port Stephens and Stroud.

 Construction in the 1830s - 1840s